-Welcome To My Website
+Welcome To Our Website

 You should know that your Flood Policy is different than your Homeowners Policy.
 Items that are covered in your Homeowners Policy are not necessarily covered by your Flood Policy.
 While most Homeowners Policies are designed to make you ‘whole’, the Flood Policy is a basic policy designed to ‘get you back on your feet’, so to speak.
 I will go over these items when we meet for the initial inspection.